Eau Sauvage

-Eau Sauvage is a perfume for men that is produced by Parfums Christian Dior and was created by perfumer Edmond Roudnitska.
-The perfume was introduced in 1966, and it was Dior's first perfume for men.
+Eau Sauvage is a perfume for men produced by Parfums Christian Dior and was created by perfumer Edmond Roudnitska.
+It was introduced in 1966, and was Dior's first scent for men.

 The name of the fragrance is reputedly the result of a late arrival by Christian Dior's friend Percy Savage to Dior's home.
 Dior had asked Savage to help find a name for a perfume for men.
 When Savage arrived, he was announced by Dior's butler as "Monsieur Sauvage"; the designer decided that "Oh, Sauvage" would be a fitting name.

-On its release, advertisements for the perfume featured French actor Alain Delon.
+On its release, advertisements featured French actor Alain Delon.

+Scent and notes

+The "nose" behind the fragrance was Edmond Roudnitska.
+The top notes are lemon, bergamot, basil, rosemary, caraway and fruity notes; middle notes are jasmine, coriander, carnation, patchouli, orris root, sandalwood, rose, lavender and hedione; base notes are oak moss, vetiver, musk, and amber.